 While many might not suspect it given that rock bands have historically been comprised of men, the genre has added a considerable amount of new talent in recent years, many of whom are women.
 So much so that the New York Times ran a feature celebrating the women in the rock and DIY-punk music space.
 It feels like Coachella is abandoning the genre as more women are picking up their guitars and coming into their own, just outside the mainstream.

 An important thing to note about 2018's lineup: the women billed to perform this year at Coachella, while still far fewer than men, represent diversity and inclusion in more ways than just genre.
 It is imperative that more women are included in festival lineups, and it is just as momentous that there is equal representation for a diverse group of artists.
-Beyoncé is the first woman of color to headline Coachella.
+Beyoncé is the first woman of colour to headline Coachella.
 That it took the festival this long to meet that milestone is stupefying.

 One could make the argument that festivals are not responsible for the gender disparities present in their lineups, but rather, they are indicative of an issue which has long-existed within a notoriously male-dominated profession.
-More women have been making progress as producers, managers, and music photographers as well as performers which only helps to create equality in the industry.
-Fans can speak with their streaming choices, but it is just as important to have women in decision making roles — including in Goldenvoice, who book Coachella.
+More women have been making progress as producers, managers, and music photographers as well as performers, which only helps to create equality in the industry.
+Fans can speak with their streaming choices, but it is just as important to have women in decision-making roles — including in Goldenvoice, who book Coachella.
 When there are more women in greater positions of influence in the industry as a whole, there will be more women advocating for each other to have a place in it.

 Read These Stories Next: